learning-zone/javascript-basics/README.md

     <b><a href="#">↥ back to top</a></b>
 </div>

-## Q. What is the difference between Set and WeakSet in ES6?
+## Q 16.2 What is the difference between Set and WeakSet in ES6?

 **Set:**